delph-in/docs/summits/2026/delphin-maintenance_scribenotes.md

 ### Ecosystems (rough topics added post-discussion)
 Spencer: Most interested in LKB/[incr tsdb()] \
-Dan: Need to do succession planning around John handing off LKB.
-More immediate is ACE, its treebanker, and its batch processing tool/ART.
+Dan: Need to do succession planning.
+Not too worried about the state of the LKB ecosystem.
+More immediate concern is ACE, its treebanker, and its batch processing tool/ART.
 Single author for all of the software, only a few people know how to compile it from source (names?).
 Woodley is still somewhat available but not actively involved. \
-John: Woodley is probably the only person currently who can build LUI \
+John: There is also LUI.
+Woodley is probably the only person currently who can (re-)build it \
-Luis: No Metal Mac version of YZ LUI? \
+Luis: On Linux, we have yzlui.
+However, there is no Metal Mac version of yzlui \
-John: There is a Mac Intel x86-64 LUI executable that works on Rosetta (maclui); however Rosetta will be withdrawn in a future version of macOS \
+John: There is a Mac x86-64 LUI executable that works on Rosetta (maclui), available from Woodley's ftp site; however Rosetta will be withdrawn in a future version of macOS \
 Luis: Can we convince Woodley to do one last effort to get ready for handoff?
 Some libraries are not well documented for compilation \
 Dan: Maybe some incomplete info on ACE website.
 Woodley insists on version consistency, i.e. software requires the same version for all tools. \
 Emily: Maybe Isaac can do some of this with RA time, needs a defined list of things to do.
 Main thing is creating/updating documentation \